It’s time to come clean.

 Story Experiment #2

-Despite the viewer numbers being at least 50 apart (aligning with the theory that the first 50 views are listed in chronological order), the top of the lists seems to stay the same for both Stories.
+Despite the viewer numbers being at least 50 views apart (aligning with the theory that the first 50 views are listed in chronological order), the top of the lists seems to remain consistent for both Stories.

-So this could mean that neither theory is founded in any reality; we don’t know why the first few people are listed at the top, but we do know that it doesn’t seem to be chronological – or, at least, it doesn’t seem to stay in a chronological order.
+This could potentially mean that neither of the theories were founded in any reality; we don’t know why the first few people are listed at the top, but we do know that it does not seem to be in chronological order – or, at least, it doesn’t seem to stay in a chronological order.

-Though the chronological theory and the profile views theory seem to be the two most circulated and talked about, we all know that Instagram rarely relies on one single factor to determine this sort of stuff.
+Though the chronological theory and the profile views theory seem to be the two most circulated and talked about on digital thread, we all know that Instagram rarely relies on one single factor to determine this sort of stuff.

-So while we can guess all we like and really hope that the people at the top of the list are our biggest fans (*cough* stalkers *cough*), only the team at Instagram really know what’s going on.
+We can guess, presume and really hope with wishful think that the people listed at the top of the Stories viewers list are our biggest fans (*cough* stalkers *cough*), only the team at Instagram really know what’s going on and they of course, want to keep their secret sauce a secret for as long as they can.